 Field Trip’s key strategy is to use the clinic model for immediate revenue generation while also making them an integral part of the company’s R&D structure.
 It plans to expand its clinic network to 20 by the end of 2021 and 75 by 2023.

 The company went public on the Canadian Securities Exchange in October 2020 after a reverse takeover of Newton Energy Corporation.
-The company is also awaiting final approval for a Nasdaq listing under the ticker symbol “FTRP” after received conditional approval in July 2021.
+The company was also listed on Nasdaq under the ticker symbol “FTRP” in July 2021.
 It recorded revenue of nearly CAD 1 million (USD 0.8 million) for the year ended March 2021 and earned a net loss of CAD 23 million (USD 19 million).

 Cultivation/ Synthesis :